shumarb/projects/projects/fxconvert/README.md

 8. At `Root Directory`, select `Browse`.
 9. Select the unzipped file.
 10. Select `Finish`.
 You will see the `fxconvert` Maven project in the `Package Explorer`.

+## Instructions
-11. Select the `>` icon of the `fxconvert` Maven project.
+1. Select the `>` icon of the `fxconvert` Maven project.
-12. Select the `>` icon of the `src/main/java` folder.
+2. Select the `>` icon of the `src/main/java` folder.
-13. Select the `>` icon of the `main` package.
+3. Select the `>` icon of the `main` package.
-14. Right-click `Runner.java`.
+4. Right-click `Runner.java`.
-15. Select `Run As`.
+5. Select `Run As`.
-16. Select `1.
+6. Select `1.
 Java Application`.
-17. Logging information will be displayed for the outcome of running the `transactions.txt` file in the `src/main/resources` folder.
+7. Logging information will be displayed for the outcome of running the `transactions.txt` file in the `src/main/resources` folder.
-18. Refresh `src/main/java`.
+8. Refresh `src/main/java`.
-19. Select `users.json`.
+9. Select `users.json`.
 Users of valid transactions will have their wallets updated.
-20. Refresh the `src/main/resources` folder.
+10. Refresh the `src/main/resources` folder.
-21. Select `logging.log` to see the logging messages.
+11. Select `logging.log` to see the logging messages.